P/E10: December 2022 Update

 The historic P/E10 average is 17.1.
 After dropping to 13.3 in March 2009, the ratio rebounded to a high of 23.5 in February of 2011 and then hovered in the 20-to-21 range.
 It began rising again in late 2013, reaching 33.3 in 2018, and is currently at 28.2.

 Of course, the historic P/E10 has never flat-lined on the average.
 On the contrary, over the long haul it swings dramatically between the over- and under-valued ranges.
 If we look at the major peaks and troughs in the P/E10, we see that the high during the Tech Bubble was the all-time high above 44 in December 1999.
 The 1929 high of 32.6 comes in at a distant second.
 The secular bottoms in 1921, 1932, 1942 and 1982 saw P/E10 ratios in the single digits.

 The chart also includes a regression trendline through the P/E10 ratio for the edification of anyone who believes the price-earnings ratio has naturally tended higher over time as markets evolve.
-The latest ratio is 85% above trend, up from last month.
+The latest ratio is 33% above trend, slightly down from last month.

 Where does the current valuation put us?

 For a more precise view of how today's P/E10 relates to the past, our chart includes horizontal bands to divide the monthly valuations into quintiles — five groups, each with 20% of the total.
 Ratios in the top 20% suggest a highly overvalued market, the bottom 20% a highly undervalued market.
 What can we learn from this analysis?
 The Financial Crisis of 2008 triggered an accelerated decline toward value territory, with the ratio dropping to the upper second quintile (from the bottom) in March 2009.
 The price rebound since the 2009 low pushed the ratio back into the top quintile, hovered around that boundary and has now moved higher.